Relative cyclotomic structures and equivariant complex cobordism: Abstract

 \section{Abstract}

 We describe a structure on a commutative ring (pre)cyclotomic spectrum $\cR$ that gives rise to a (pre)cyclotomic structure on topological Hochschild homology ($THH$) relative to its underlying commutative ring spectrum.
 This lets us construct $TC$ relative to $\cR$, denoted $TC^{\cR}$, and we prove some descent results relating $TC^{\cR}$ and $TC$.
-We explore several examples of this structure on familiar $\bT$-equivariant commutative ring spectra including the periodic $\mathbb{T}$-equivariant complex cobordism spectrum $MUP_{\mathbb{T}}$ and a new (connective) equivariant version of the complex cobordism spectrum $MU$. \textbf{This is a preliminary version that depends on the work in progress [Cyc23].}
+We explore several examples of this structure on familiar $\bT$-equivariant commutative ring spectra including the periodic $\mathbb{T}$-equivariant complex cobordism spectrum $MUP_{\mathbb{T}}$ and a new (connective) equivariant version of the complex cobordism spectrum $MU$.